ti-cortex-m4/demo-java-reactive-streams-old/readme.md

-* The _Publisher&lt;T>_ interface represents a producer of data and control events
+* The Publisher&lt;T> interface represents a producer of data and control events
-* The _Subscriber&lt;T>_ interface represents a consumer of events
+* The Subscriber&lt;T> interface represents a consumer of events
-* The _Subscription_ interface represents a connection that links a _Publisher_ and a _Subscriber_
+* The Subscription interface represents a connection that links a Publisher and a Subscriber
-* The _Processor&lt;T,R>_ interface represents a processor of events that acts as both a _Subscriber_ and a _Publisher_
+* The Processor&lt;T,R> interface represents a processor of events that acts as both a Subscriber and a Publisher

 ![Reactive Streams API](/images/Reactive_Streams_API.png)

 ### Publisher

-The _Publisher_ interface represents a producer of a potentially unbounded number of sequenced data and control events.
-A _Publisher_ produces events according to the _demand_ received from one or many _Subscribers_.
+The Publisher interface represents a producer of a potentially unbounded number of sequenced data and control events.
+A Publisher produces events according to the demand received from one or many Subscribers.

 <sub>Demand is the aggregated number of items requested by a Subscriber which is yet to be fulfilled by the Publisher.</sub>